mason-stewart/sublime-paredit/README.md

 This is a simple plugin, very much in beta, that attempts to emulate Emacs' Paredit, which enforces matched parentheses, among other things.
 While Sublime has default bracket matching, it's not strict about it.
 The goal is make writing Lisp variants (like Clojure, Scheme, Common Lisp, etc.) not so awful in Sublime.

 ## Installation
 Until I've finished adding Windows and Linux keymappings, this isn't in Sublime's Package Control.
-In the mean time, you can simple use sublimes Package Control: Add Repository command and add `https://github.com/masondesu/sublime-paredit` as a repo.
+In the mean time, you can simple use Sublime's Package Control: Add Repository command and add `https://github.com/masondesu/sublime-paredit` as a repo.
 Then searching for 'paredit' in Package Control: Install Package will show this package.

 ## Usage
 Once the package is installed, you'll see Paredit Mode under the Tools Menu.